TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Introduction

-Building upon this executable foundation, the framework further explores the local input neighborhood through structure-preserving perturbations and constructs a reasoning trajectory Directed Acyclic Graph (DAG) to represent the local feasible region.
-This structural representation enables explicit modeling of the stability and executability of reasoning processes across semantically similar inputs.
-Furthermore, by aggregating reasoning structures over clusters of semantically related samples and introducing controlled counterfactual perturbations, the framework identifies and quantifies recurring structural failure modes at the class level.
-This analysis reveals systematic behavioral patterns and underlying structural limitations of LLM reasoning across problem categories.
-Through this multi-level structural formulation, the proposed framework validates individual reasoning processes and enables systematic characterization of reasoning stability and failure mechanisms.
+To address these limitations, we propose the \textbf{Trustworthy Unified Explanation Framework (TRUE)}, a multi-level framework that elevates explanations from descriptive text to verifiable, executable, and structurally grounded reasoning representations.
+TRUE consists of three components: (i) \emph{executable explanations}, in which reasoning traces are redefined as process specifications and validated by an independent blind execution verifier that recovers the answer solely from the steps, establishing a direct link between explanation executability and reasoning correctness; (ii) \emph{local feasible-region DAGs}, constructed via structure-preserving perturbations, which characterize the stability and executability of reasoning across semantically similar inputs; and (iii) \emph{cluster-level failure mode analysis}, which aggregates counterfactual perturbations across semantically related samples and uses Shapley attribution to identify and quantify recurring structural failure modes at the class level.

-We conduct extensive experiments on multiple representative reasoning benchmarks to evaluate the effectiveness of the proposed framework across different structural levels.
-The results show that executable explanations reliably capture the validity of reasoning structures at the instance level; local feasible-region modeling effectively characterizes the structural stability of reasoning behavior; and cluster-level failure mode analysis identifies interpretable and quantifiable systematic reasoning deficiencies at the class level.
-Collectively, these findings demonstrate that the proposed framework provides a unified structural approach for explaining and diagnosing LLM reasoning behavior, offering a principled interpretability perspective for understanding LLM reasoning mechanisms and their inherent limitations.
+We conduct extensive experiments on six representative reasoning benchmarks.
+The results show that executable explanations reliably capture the validity of reasoning structures at the instance level, feasible-region DAGs effectively model structural stability, and cluster-level analysis identifies interpretable and quantifiable systematic deficiencies.
+Together, these components constitute a unified paradigm for interpretable and verifiable LLM reasoning analysis.